 We’ll be exploring the value of P2PE in an upcoming blog post.
 In the meantime, if you’re a fuel merchant looking to find out more about payments security and mitigating fraud at the pump, I will be leading an NPECA webinar on May 21.

-Register for the webinar: Hi-Octane EMV+ with P2PE and Tokenization
+Watch the on-demand webinar: Hi-Octane EMV+ with P2PE and Tokenization

-Join Dan Coates, senior solutions consultant, ACI Worldwide as he discusses how adding point-to-point encryption (P2PE) and tokenization to your EMV initiative can help fully protect payments at the pump.
+In this on-demand webinar, Dan Coates discusses how adding point-to-point encryption (P2PE) and tokenization to your EMV initiative can help fully protect payments at the pump.
 With the October EMV deadline being pushed to next April, let’s consider these additional threat protections that will also significantly reduce your PCI compliance and add flexibility to your payment processes.

 Related Blog Posts